Leon Greenberg, Esq.

 Dent v.
 Cox Communications, 502 F.3d 1141 (United States Court of Appeals Ninth Circuit 2007) - This case established that the United States Department of Labor settles, and terminates, the overtime or minimum wage claims of employees narrowly and only to the extent it expressly agrees.

 Cesarz v.
 Wynn Las Vegas, 816 F.3d 1080 (United States Court of Appeals Ninth Circuit 2016 )- This case established that employers cannot require tipped employees to pool their tips with non-tipped employees without violating federal minimum wage laws.
 In this case, Leon Greenberg fought (and continues to fight) on behalf of casino dealers who were forced by the Wynn to share a large portion of the tips they received from their customers with their supervisors.
 The federal District Court ruled in favor of the Wynn.
 On appeal to the U.S. Court of Appeals for the Ninth Circuit, the dealers were successful and obtained a reversal of that incorrect ruling by the District Court.
-Currently, the Wynn is attempting to appeal this decision to the United States Supreme Court.
+The Wynn's final attempt to appeal this decision to the United States Supreme Court was denied and the case was returned for further proceedings to the District Court.